 If you're feeling a lack of purpose and meaning, don't get all worked up about it.
 Figure out what matters to you now, that you can start doing now.
 It's lovely to have a big dream or vision for your life and to be working towards it, but life is so much more than that.
 Every day matters.

 It is who you are in your day to day life, every day of your life, that matters more than anything else.
 No matter what your limitations are and how far you might be from your dreams, you can be purposeful in how you spend your time.
 Even if it's just half an hour that you're able to carve out for yourself.
-And even if that half hour is simply spent journaling your thoughts and trying to connect with who you are at your core, and what life means to you.
+And even if that half hour is simply spent asking God for guidance, or journaling your thoughts.

-Trust that the more you consciously choose to live a life that feels right and meaningful to you, the more information you'll learn about why you are here and what (big or small) you are called to do.
+Trust that the more you choose to live a life is purposeful and meaningful, period, the more you'll learn about why you are here and what (big or small) you are called to do.

 Copyright Dr. Susan Biali, M.D.
 2014